topjohnwu/magisk-files/notes.md

 - [MagiskBoot] Support patching 32-bit kernel zImages
 - [MagiskBoot] Support boot image header v4
 - [MagiskBoot] Support patching out `skip_initramfs` from dtb bootargs
-- [MagiskBoot] Add new env variable `KEEPVBMETAFLAG` to configure whether vbmeta flags should be preserved
+- [MagiskBoot] Add new env variable `PATCHVBMETAFLAG` to configure whether vbmeta flags should be patched
+- [MagiskInit] Support loading fstab from `/system/etc` (required for Pixel 6)
 - [MagiskInit] Support `/proc/bootconfig` for loading boot configurations
 - [MagiskInit] Better support for some Meizu devices
-- [MagiskInit] Better support for some Oppo/Realme devices
+- [MagiskInit] Better support for some OnePlus/Oppo/Realme devices
 - [MagiskInit] Support `init.real` on some Sony devices
 - [MagiskPolicy] Load `*_compat_cil_file` from system_ext
 - [MagiskSU] Use isolated devpts if the kernel supports it